brouberol/blog/content/2025/diy-book-of-terrains.md

 I then exported the book to a PDF file without compression, and took it to the printer.

-{{ note("I created a 4-page [template](https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/diy-book-of-terrains/Book-of-Terrains-Template.sla) that you can download and  add pages to, should you want to replicate this for yourself.
-Don't forget that the first page in the book should be the right part of a double page, and that the last page in the book should be its left counterpart.") }}
+{{ note("I created a 4-page <a href={{ S3_IMAGE_BASE_URL }}/diy-book-of-terrains/Book-of-Terrains-Template.sla>template</a> that you can download and  add pages to, should you want to replicate this for yourself.
+Don't forget that the first page in the book should be the right part of a double page, and that the last page in the book should be its left counterpart.") | subrender }}

 ### Final product